 Once your physician obtains a small amount of bone marrow from your pelvic bone, it then goes into a centrifuge to be processed into BMAC.

-This procedure provides the most predictable outcome and yields the highest concentration of stem cells and growth factors possible.
+This procedure provides the most predictable outcome and yields the highest concentration of regenerative cells and growth factors possible.
 Your doctor uses ultrasound guidance to inject the BMAC directly into the precise area of your body that needs repair.

 The extraction of your bone marrow isn’t painful because the area of your back is numb, so you won’t feel anything.
 Afterward, your pelvis is usually a little sore, but that pain should subside after a few days.